NUbots/NUbots/modules/input/LinuxCamera/README.md

 The camera is initialised on startup using the settings from the configuration file (see below).
-Once this has occurred, the module will emit a `messages::Image` for each frame of video it receives.
+Once this has occurred, the module will emit a `message::Image` for each frame of video it receives.
 To access the value of a pixel in an `Image`, use its `(size_t x, size_t y)` operator.

 Frames are retrieved in YUYV format with 4:2:2 chroma subsampling.
 This means